 Green Veterans are aware of the challenges and have designed a collaborative approach that creates professional opportunities for veterans, by engaging with community organizations and higher education institutions that provide green industry certificates and diplomas.

 Reintegration - Identify Veterans needs and provide referrals through various outreach events and strategic partner organizations.

 Sustainability Training - Provide practical green education that Veterans can utilize to gain experience and confidence that will be valuable to prospective employers in the green industry.

 Veteran Service Projects - As part of the curriculum students will connect with partner organizations to collaborate on community projects utilizing their training.

-Trauma Resolution thru Green Building - Trauma Resolution Building and Space Design concept is formulated to simultaneously affect the mental well being of veterans and civilians in the spaces we are enhancing.
+Trauma Resolution through Green Building - Trauma Resolution Building and Space Design concept is formulated to simultaneously affect the mental well being of veterans and civilians in the spaces we are enhancing.